LimelightVision/LimelightDocs/docs/tuning.rst

 Target Fullness
 ---------
 Fullness is the percentage of "on" pixels in the chosen contour's bounding rectangle.
-A solid rectange target will have a high near 1.0 fullness, while a U-shaped target will have a low fullness.
+A solid rectangle target will have a near-1.0 fullness, while a U-shaped target will have a low fullness.

 // real-world fullness examples

 Target Aspect Ratio
 ---------
-Aspect ratio is defined by the width of the bounding rectange of the chosen contour divided by its height.
-A low aspect ratio describes a "tall" rectangle, whlie a high aspect ratio describes a "wide" rectangle.
+Aspect ratio is defined by the width of the bounding rectangle of the chosen contour divided by its height.
+A low aspect ratio describes a "tall" rectangle, while a high aspect ratio describes a "wide" rectangle.
 //wide and tall images
 .. note:: The aspect ratio slider is also quadratically scaled.